stanfordjournalism/llm-tinker/README.md

 Make sure to select the correct Python kernel for the notebook in the upper right corner of the notebook.

-Add the following cells to the notebook and execute them.
+Add the following cell to the notebook and execute it.

 ```python
 from langchain_ollama import OllamaLLM